MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 I already collect Lubricant and Tungsten at Tirna VIII-c Ta/Ti/W/Alk/Lube, have Schrodinger VIII-e set up for Rothicite Magnets, so producing Drilling Rigs will consist of:

 1. Pick up Reactive Gauge and Tau Grade Rheostat from Bessel III-b
-2. Pick up Europium from Leviathan II
+2. Pick up Europium from Andraphon
 3. Head to Tirna VIII-c outpost to construct Drilling Rig
 4. Head to Schrodinger VIII-e to construct Microsecond Regulators
 5. Pick up Aldumite from Schrodinger II (if you haven't already got a stash hidden away at Grimsey)
 6. Head to Grimsey to construct Aldumite Drilling Rig
-7. Drop Aldumite Drilling Rig off at Bessel III-b (1 large warehouse will store 42 Aldumite Drilling Rig)
+7. Drop Aldumite Drilling Rig off at home base.
+A large warehouse will store 42 Aldumite Drilling Rig

 Vendors: